crossplane/crossplane/design/design-doc-template-stacks-experience.md

 may be able to infer the engine based on the structure of the stack.
 For example, if no engine is specified, and a `kustomization.yaml` is found, the engine could be inferred to be kustomize.

+The engine can be specified at multiple levels; setting it under `behaviors` will set a default, but setting it lower down will override a value set at a higher level.
+It can be configured per hook.

 For a more complete example of a user scenario, including usage of multiple different engines, see the [quick start